chaos-consulting/adsberry/install.md

 * Dont forget to change the vendor and product id to the ones matching your sdr dongle
 * now reboot and check again if you see a number of Planes and if not check the logfile again

-## Install a webserver
-* This step is only needed if you want to access your Pi's map locally, it is not needed to feed to the big map on https://adsb.chaos-consulting.de
-* Install Lighttpd
-* this is TO DO

 ## Feed the data
-* read on in our api doc api.md
+* read on in our api doc api.md https://github.com/chaos-consulting/adsberry/blob/master/api.md